tomasd/application-event-logger/README.md

       <UserEvent datetime.datetime(2012, 10, 12, 16, 35, 48, 628576), 'login', <Company 1>, <User 1> >,
       <UserEvent datetime.datetime(2012, 10, 12, 16, 35, 49, 628576), 'login', <Company 1>, <User 1> >
     ]

-If you are good programmer, then close the logger (necessary for web applications after request):

-    eventlogger.close()